 Choose a Specialty

-Although it is possible to become a general nurse practitioner, nurse practitioners typically specialize in healthcare for a specific population or community.
+Although becoming a general nurse practitioner is possible, nurse practitioners typically specialize in healthcare for a specific population or community.
 This requires them to pass a national certification exam as part of their boards.
-The AANP described national certification boards as “rigorous, psychometrically-sound evidence-based exams that verify entry-level to clinical practice.
+AANP describes national certification boards as “rigorous, psychometrically sound, evidence-based exams that verify entry to clinical practice.
 These exams test both general advanced practice knowledge and population-specific competencies.”
 Nurse practitioners can only sit for an exam that aligns with their graduate education, so students need to know which specialty they would like to target as they enter their program.
 Five of the most common nurse practitioner specialties are described below.

 Family Nurse Practitioner

 Family nurse practitioners, or FNPs, treat individuals and families throughout their lives.
-As long-term primary care providers, family nurse practitioners often enjoy building relationships with patients and helping them through any healthcare issues.
-Many family nurse practitioners work in doctor’s offices or clinics, and others work in community health centers or public health departments.
-The most recent statistics from AANP showed that 69.7% of nurse practitioners specialized in family practice.
+As long-term primary care providers, family nurse practitioners often enjoy building relationships with patients and helping them through healthcare issues.
+Many family nurse practitioners work in doctor’s offices or clinics, while others work in community health centers or public health departments.
+One estimate showed about 211,000 family nurse practitioners in the U.S. in 2024.
+At that time, Salary.com reported an average annual salary of $126,030.

 Emergency nurse practitioners are trained to work in an emergency room at a hospital or urgent care center.
 They diagnose, assess and treat acute injuries and illnesses with the help of an emergency healthcare team.
 Emergency rooms are usually crowded, so emergency nurse practitioners use their specialized skills to triage patients and decide who needs care first.
-The AANP reported that 4.1% of nurse practitioners specialized in acute care in 2020.
+According to Nursing Journal, 13.3% of acute care nurse practitioners work in inpatient settings and 14.4% work in outpatient facilities.

 Pediatric Nurse Practitioner

 Becoming a pediatric nurse practitioner is a good choice for those who want to help kids.
 These nurse practitioners work in clinics, hospitals, schools, colleges and other settings.
 They must understand how illnesses and injuries impact children and adolescents, and a large part of their knowledge base is preventative care.
-In 2020, the AANP determined that 3.2% of nurse practitioners specialized in pediatrics for primary care, while 0.7% specialized in pediatric acute care.
+An employment estimate indicated there were more than 188,000 pediatric nurse practitioners in 2024.

 Psychiatric Nurse Practitioner

 Psychiatric nurse practitioners help diagnose and manage the treatment of common mental health issues, substance abuse disorders and more.
 Like psychiatrists, they can prescribe medication and perform therapy.
-Unlike psychiatrists, psychiatric nurse practitioners don’t need to go to medical school or complete rotations, and psychiatric nurse practitioners are not equipped to treat less common mental health illnesses.
-4.7% of nurse practitioners specialized in psychiatric or mental health in 2020, according to the AANP.
+Unlike psychiatrists, psychiatric nurse practitioners don’t need to go to medical school or complete rotations, and psychiatric nurse practitioners are not equipped to treat less common mental health conditions.
+In 2024, an estimate showed about 10,500 psychiatric nurse practitioners in the U.S.

 Women’s Health Nurse Practitioner

 Women’s health nurse practitioners typically work in primary care or private practice settings, including obstetrics, gynecology and reproductive health.
 They are trained to give annual checkups, test for pregnancy, treat pregnancy-related conditions and educate patients about contraception.
 When it comes to labor and delivery, a women’s health nurse practitioner can assist as an obstetrician delivers the baby.
-The AANP reported that this specialty accounted for 2.9% of nurse practitioner specialties in 2020.
+In 2024, there were more than 13,000 women’s health nurse practitioners in the U.S., per membership data from the National Association of Nurse Practitioners in Women’s Health.

 Other nurse practitioner specialties include dermatology, gerontology, hospice, neonatal care, nurse anesthetist, nurse midwife, oncology, orthopedics and surgery.
 While it can be challenging to assess the career outlook for different specialties, the overall career outlook for nurse practitioners is promising.